7 Ways for Employers to Prepare for Health Insurance Open Enrollment

 6. Do you have a plan for employees to update beneficiaries?

 You probably offer group life insurance, or your employees may have an individual policy.
-Putting a plan in place to update beneficiaries, as well as educating your employees on the importance of staying up-to-date, will help prevent insurance proceeds from going to the wrong person.
+Putting a plan in place to update beneficiaries, as well as educating your employees on the importance of staying up to date, will help prevent insurance proceeds from going to the wrong person.

 One way we can help is by performing a DVR during your annual enrollment.
-While a DVR is primarily intended to ensure employers are not insuring ineligible dependents, we also take this time to review beneficiaries on all policies, update personal information, and more.
+While a DVR is primarily intended to ensure employers are not covering ineligible dependents, we also take this time to review beneficiaries on all policies, update personal information, and more.

 7. Are you collecting the appropriate forms during open enrollment?